reorproject/reor/README.md

 Uses [LanceDB](https://github.com/lancedb/lancedb) embedded vector database for low memory usage.
 Built with Electron for a seamless cross-platform experience.

 ### Getting Started
-1. Download from the [Releases](https://github.com/reor-project/releases) tab.
+1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab available for all major operating systems
-2. Follow the installation guide.
-3. Check out the [documentation](link_to_documentation) for usage tips.
+2. Install like a normal App.

 ### Contribute
 Contributions are welcome.
 Help with bugs, features, or documentation.
 See [Contributing Guide](link_to_contributing_guide).